 File electronically.
-If you e-file or Free File, tax software will do the calculations, flag common errors and prompt you for missing information.
+Filing electronically, whether through e-file or IRS Free File, vastly reduces the errors in a tax return, as the tax software does the calculations, flags common errors and prompts the taxpayers for missing information.

 Check only one filing status.
 Also, check the appropriate exemption boxes.
 When you enter Social Security numbers, make sure they are correct.

 Double check all figures.
 While software catches and prevents many errors on e-file returns, math errors remain common on paper returns.

 Get the right routing and account numbers.
 Requesting a federal refund directly deposited into one, two or even three accounts is convenient and allows the taxpayer access to his or her money faster.
 Make sure the financial institution routing and account numbers entered on the return are accurate.
 Incorrect numbers can cause a refund to be delayed or deposited into the wrong account.